 There are of course exceptions to this and if you look closely there are some fantastic golf courses which have a par under 70.
 In fact when we started going through all the courses which are sub-par 70 we were astonished to see so many of our favourites.
 Generally par is less because there are fewer par-fives as opposed to an increased number of short holes.

 Golf Empire founder, Ed Battye, has played extensively throughout the United Kingdom and below he gives his personal top 20 golf courses which are sub-par 70.

 All of the venues also have an attached golf course review.

 If you know any courses that are sub-par 70 we'd love to hear your own recommendations.

-Top Sub-Par 70 Golf Courses of Great Britain
+Top Sub-Par 70 Golf Courses of the United Kingdom

 "It’s safe to say there’s a lot more to Rye Golf Club than the actual golf course.
 It’s an idiosyncratic club with a distinguished history and fully deserves its place as a special component in the rich tapestry of English golf.
 Here is a place where you will find that the respect for the traditional aspects of the game are very much still at the forefront."